Johnteacherlesson/first-project/README.md

 # HOMEWORK!!!
 # Too redundant inputs and if statements!
 Taking up too much memory for the computer to process, so you need to create a function that can be applied for all of the inputs.

+Finish the health bar
+Make at least 5 more moves